Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Introduction

-We highlight that in contrast to previous backdoor attacks \cite{chou2023backdoor, zhai2023text, wang2024eviledit} on diffusion models that require strong assumptions to inject the backdoor (\eg, can directly edit or fine-tune the victim model), our approach establishes an implicit and contactless framework by comprehensively harnessing the inherent properties of RAG, formulating a more practical and threatening backdoor framework for any diffusion models augmented with the poisoned retrieval components.
-Our contributions are summarized as follows: \begin{itemize} \item To our knowledge, we are the first to investigate backdoor attacks on retrieval-augmented diffusion models.
-We first propose a practical threat model tailored to RDMs, based on which we design an effective poisoning framework, revealing the serious security risks incurred by RAG. \item We present a novel contrastive poisoning paradigm that jointly considers benign and poisoned objectives for stealthy and robust backdoor insertion.
-Besides, we introduce \textit{minimal-entropy selection} and \textit{generative augmentation} strategies to further improve the effectiveness of the toxicity surrogates in achieving the attack goals. \item Extensive experiments on two mainstream generation tasks (\ie, class-conditional and text-to-image generation) with two widely used retrieval datasets demonstrate the efficacy of our BadRDM across diverse scenarios. \end{itemize}
+We highlight that our approach establishes an implicit and contactless approach by harnessing the inherent properties of RAG, formulating a more practical and threatening poisoning framework for any DMs augmented with the poisoned retrieval components.
+Our contributions are as follows: \begin{itemize} \item To our knowledge, we are the first to investigate backdoor attacks on retrieval-augmented diffusion models.
+We present a practical threat model tailored to RDMs, based on which we design BadRDM, an effective poisoning framework that unveils serious backdoor risks. \item We propose a malicious contrastive learning paradigm that leverages multimodal guidance for stealthy and robust backdoor injection.
+We also design two \textit{surrogate enhancement strategies} to further improve the attack. \item Extensive experiments on two mainstream generation tasks (\ie, class-conditional and T2I generation) with two widely used retrieval datasets demonstrate the efficacy of our BadRDM across diverse scenarios. \end{itemize}